 The rest of this article will be about more general software engineering, but the same fundamentals apply to firmware engineering.

-Software Engineers and Developers are typically individuals with a Baccalaureate degree in Computer Science or Computer Engineering, however, there are many paths to becoming a Software Engineer that have nothing to do with those degree programs or even university-level studies for that matter.
+Software Engineers and Developers are typically individuals with a Baccalaureate degree in Computer Science or Computer Engineering, however, there are many paths to becoming a Software Engineer that has nothing to do with those degree programs or even university-level studies for that matter.
 Of course, it goes the other way as well, with some developers holding advanced degrees.

 The qualifications that matter most in software engineering are the individual’s ability to think critically and analytically and the ability to learn new and varied software technologies quickly, applying them to a real project that will impact an organization’s business.